 5) Use high-quality images.
 Pictures and graphics should reinforce and complement your message, not distract from it.
 Always test the images you use to see how their quality stands up when projected on a larger screen.
 And remember that basic clip art looks basic.
 Also, a jumble of small images will probably be more confusing than effective.

-6. Don’t overdo the special effects.
+6) Don’t overdo the special effects.
 The coolest part about PowerPoint?
-The transitions, text fly-ins, animations, and sounds that can spice up your slides.
+The transitions, text fly-ins, animations, and sounds can spice up your slides.
 But keep these effects subtle, if you use them at all.
 You don’t want to diminish the professionalism of your presentation with gimmickry.

-10. Don’t read straight from your slideshow, and always modulate your voice.
+10) Don’t read straight from your slideshow, and always modulate your voice.
 We take that back—reading every word of your slide in a flat monotone might just be worse than having misspelled words.
-Use your slides as jumping-off point for a more in-depth conversation.
+Use your slides as a jumping-off point for a more in-depth conversation.
 Ask questions to keep your audience involved.
 And talk like you would to a friend, maintaining a lively and personable tone to keep your presentation, well, lively and personable.

 Hopefully, these tips will help you liven up your next PowerPoint presentation and avoid the dread that comes with boring slideshows.
 Have questions about other ways to increase productivity and efficiency?
 Curious about what version of Microsoft Office will work best for you?
 Contact CMIT Solutions today.